Published Spring 2009

 - To reach a specific floor, one generally presses a button which starts the elevator and may cause the button to illuminate.

 Therefore, if at all possible one should avoid using an elevator on Shabbos .
 If it is very difficult for a visitor to use the stairs, he should enter the elevator immediately after a non-Jew to avoid activating the door through the electric eye.
 (This is not easily accomplished; due to limited space, the electric eye may unfortunately be triggered.)
-He should not ask anyone to press a button for him, rather he should exit on the nearest level and walk to the desired floor.
+If no one presses the button for the floor he needs, he may ask a non-Jew to press the button for that floor.

 In case of need, one may use a “ Shabbos elevator” which stops on each floor and remains open for a short while.
 One should enter or exit the elevator as soon as the door opens.
 He should not block the elevator doorway as this will activate the electric eye.